pyOpenSci/handbook/community/events/sprints.md

 By thanking contributors you are helping to maintain the momentum generated during the sprint, while also fostering a sense of community, and encourage ongoing contributions to pyOpenSci projects.

-Help for sprint event triage after the event
-Event outputs
-Blog post(s)
-Social
+### Final wrap up activities

+We will have several outcome tasks to do to wrap up a sprint.
+These are listed below:

+* Blog post about the event with stats around activity (number of participants, pull requests, issues, etc).
+This post might highlight wins both big and "small"!
+* Social media promoting the success of the event and above metrics
+* LinkedIn newsletter reusing that blog post content

-Welcome new ppl to slack
+### Welcome new contributors to slack

-Community Content “owners”
-Related to above - help post event.
-We have a lot of issues and pr’s now.
-Can the community help with triage?
+Because some participants come to sprints to learn, they may not stage engaged with pyOpenSci after a sprint event.
+As such it's best to invite people who continue to stay engaged with us either via GitHub or some other mechanism (becoming a reviewer, editor, submitting a package, etc).

 :::{admonition} Meeting metrics that pyOpenSci collects
 :class: info
 * Number of pull request submitted
 * Number of issues submitted
 * Number of contributors contributed
-    * Where are the contributors from (country, place of work, other things??)
+    * Where are the contributors from (country, place of work / organization)
+    * Type of user - student, professional, non profit/ public sector.
+    * Optional - demographics
 :::